cncf/techdocs/README.md

 ## Office hours

-The CNCF tech docs team holds office hours on the [last Wednesday of every month at 10am Pacific time](https://www.cncf.io/calendar/) (1700 UTC).
-The first office hours date is 30 September 2020.
+The CNCF tech docs team generally holds office hours on the [last Wednesday of every month at 10am Pacific time](https://www.cncf.io/calendar/) (1700 UTC).

+_Exceptionally_, the December 2020 hours will be held on **Wednesday, December 16 at⋅10am PT**.

+Office hours started on 30 September, 2020.

 ### Meeting link